FrigadeHQ/trench/README.md

 Trench has two methods of deployment:

-1. **Trench Self-Hosted**: An open-source version that allows you to deploy and manage Trench on your own infrastructure.
+1. **Trench Self-Hosted**: An open-source version to deploy and manage Trench on your own infrastructure.
 2. **Trench Cloud**: A fully-managed serverless solution with zero ops, autoscaling, 99.99% SLAs.

 ### 1. Trench Self-Hosted